sargimo/Assignment-3-take-2/CONTRIBUTING.md

 # Contributing Guide

-Thanks for checking out our Star Wars project! :star:
+Thanks for checking out our group project!

 The following is a set of guidelines for contributing and use.
-Please follow them as best you can, asking about any changes you wish to make in an [issue](https://github.com/jkilmartin/StarwarsVueStyleGuide/issues) first (including to this document).
+Please follow them as best you can, asking about any changes you wish to make in an [issue](https://github.com/sargimo/Assignment-3-take-2/issues) first (including to any documentation).

 ## Issues, Branching, Development, and Pull Requests

 ### Issues
-Before forking and contributing, please open an [issue](https://github.com/jkilmartin/StarwarsVueStyleGuide/issues) with a relevant title and description of intentions.
+Before forking and contributing, please open an [issue](https://github.com/sargimo/Assignment-3-take-2/issues) with a relevant title and description of intentions.

 ### Branching and Development
 - Development is done using the `dev` branch.
 The `master` branch is the latest stable version.